Benten Kozō: Act III

-The climatic act of the play takes place inside the Hamamatsu-ya, a cloth and clothing shop run by Hamamatsuya Kōbei and his son-in-law Sōnosuke.
+The climactic act of the play takes place inside the Hamamatsu-ya, a cloth and clothing shop run by Hamamatsuya Kōbei and his son-in-law Sōnosuke.
 Benten Kozō enters the shop, disguised as a high-ranking young lady seeking to buy wedding clothes, along with Rikimaru who acts as the lady's retainer.

 One of the most celebrated elements of this play lies in the acting skills required to act the role of the low-class manly thief who is in turn acting as a classy, refined young woman.
 As most kabuki actors specialize only in male or female roles for their entire careers, a skillful performance of this scene serves as a dramatic demonstration of an actor's abilities.

 The "lady" is shown a number of silks and brocades possibly suitable for her wedding dress, into which she inserts a small piece of cloth and then removes it, sticking it into her kimono.
 Noticed by Kōbei, she is accused of stealing, and a scuffle erupts.
 Rikimaru (as the lady's retainer) manages finally to mediate, with the help of the shop's neighbor and a few others.
 He shows a receipt from another shop for the scrap of fabric, proving it was not stolen from the Hamamatsu-ya.
 In the course of the fighting however, the "lady" suffered a blow to her head, for which Rikimaru then demands 100 ryō as recompense.
 As the pair prepare to leave with their illicit gains, however, a man by the name of Tamashima Ittō (Nippon Daemon in disguise) emerges from the backroom and points Kozō out, noting that the cherry blossom tattoo peeking out under his sleeves reveals him as a man.

 Discovered, Kozō removes his outermost kimono, reveals his tattooed arm, and begins to explain his true identity, in one of the most popular monologues in the kabuki repertoire.
 Rikimaru also removes his samurai disguise, and Tamashima, acting outraged, offers to cut off the thieves' heads.
 Kōbei instead takes pity on them, and lets them go, even offering some plaster or salve for Kozō's injury.